periskop-dev/periskop/README.md

 Errors are scraped and aggregated using a configured endpoint from each of the instances discovered via service discovery.

+Periskop supports all service discovery mechanisms supported by Prometheus.
+The configuration format for service discovery mirrors the one from Prometheus.
+See [Prometheus's official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for reference.

-At the moment, only DNS service discovery is supported.
-See the [sample configuration](config.dev.yaml).
+At the moment, only DNS has been fully tested, we are working on properly testing the remaining methods.

+A full example of service configuration for Periskop can be found in the [sample configuration](config.dev.yaml).

 ## Format